Email Signup Forms: 14 Places to Add Them for Higher Conversions

 inline form

 Then you can customize and integrate the design with your favorite email service provider.
-When your campaign is ready, you can embed the form inside any post or page using the OptinMonster block.
+When your campaign is ready, you have several options for placing your inline signup form exactly where you want it in your post.

 optinmonster-in-a-gutenberg-block-resized